Zitao-Shuai/old-zitao-shuai.github.io/index.md

 - Meritorious Winner in Mathematical Contest in Modeling
 - The Second Prize of Zhejiang University
-- The Second Prize of The Chinese Mathematics Competitions
+- The Second Prize in The Chinese Mathematics Competitions
+- Outstanding Graduate of Zhejiang University

 ## Notes & ideas